MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### Which entities from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] do users see in the catalog in Common Data Service?

-Generally, users see all entities where **IsPublic** is set to **Yes**.
-These entities are the same entities that are currently exposed as API Pages.
+Generally, users see all entities exposed as API Pages with the exception of Microsoft legacy API pages: beta and v1.0.

 ### Do all Microsoft Power Platform users have to be users in [!INCLUDE[prodshort](../developer/includes/prodshort.md)]?